borisstoqnov/netTransformer/README.md

 ==============

 ### Install java sdk 1.8 or newer.
-Preferably you should use Oracle JDK however with OpenJDK you should also be fine.
+Preferably you should use [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+However with OpenJDK you should also be fine.
 If not please report an issue to our issue tracker.

 ### Get Maven
 netTransformer is using maven as a build and dependency management tool.
 So you should install it.
 Instructions  [here](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)